 Even at first glance something is striking about the people here: young people and children are in the majority, and people seem to like being in groups.
-Around 22 per cent58 of the pedestrians are babies and children under the age of 15; only three per cent of them are elderly: 79 per cent are walking in groups, and 38 per cent of the adults are accompanied by children.
-One thing that distinguishes rural migrants from local residents is that many of them are young parents with more than one child, in apparent contradiction to the Chinese one-child family plan policy.59 This in turn explains the 'graffiti' on the whitewashed mortar walls of lanes off the main street.
-This graffiti is actually mobile phone numbers offering to provide all kinds of fake authorisations.
+Around 22 per cent of the pedestrians are babies and children under the age of 15; only 3 per cent of them are elderly; 79 per cent are walking in groups, and 38 per cent of the adults are accompanied by children.
+One thing that distinguishes rural migrants from local residents is that many of them are young parents with more than one child, in apparent contradiction to the Chinese one-child family plan policy.
+This in turn explains the 'graffiti' on the whitewashed mortar walls of lanes off the main street.
+These graffiti are actually mobile phone numbers offering to provide all kinds of fake authorisations.
 One of them is 'birth permission' (zhun sheng zheng).
 Under Chinese family planning regulations, a pregnant woman will be turned down by a hospital unless she can show a birth permission document.
-Nor can a baby born without 'birth permission' be given a hukou (household registration), creating all kinds of problems in future life.
+Nor can a baby born without 'birth permission' be given a hukou, creating all kinds of problems in future life.
 For people employed in the public sector (government administration, education, hospitals, etc.), having more than one child will result in the loss of one's job and income, a penalty imposed on unplanned birth (chao sheng).
-People who work in the private sector may not lose their jobs, but they still need to pay a huge fine60 to obtain a 'birth permission'.
-In rural areas, however, people are allowed to have a second child if the first one is a girl.
-A decade ago, when 'one-child' policy was carried out strictly, rural mothers had to give birth in secret (tou sheng) to avoid the penalties imposed on unplanned births.
-'Years ago they [local officials] would chase you to the end of the Earth if they knew you had a baby hidden elsewhere, but now they can't be bothered', explained Ma, a factory worker aged 29.
-His three young children were born in three different factory towns.
+People who work in the private sector may not lose their jobs, but they still need to pay a huge fine to obtain a 'birth permission'.
+In rural areas, however, people are allowed to have a second child